Geontech/rest-python/README.md

 ## Running

 For Development/Test environments there are scripts to automatically create a local environment and run the server.
+You will need to install the `virtualenv` python package before using the commands below.

     ./setup.sh install
     ./start.sh --port=<desired_port>